 Most recent forecasts are for 50 billion connected devices by 2020, which is not unrealistic when this equates to ten devices per person.
-Many consumers already posses more than ten wirelessly enabled devices in their home.
+Many consumers already possess more than ten wirelessly enabled devices in their home.

 In recent years, the market for machine communications has been weak.
 Some cars are fitted with embedded cellular modems, and only relatively high-value vending machines are equipped with cellular packet-data modems.
 The market today is a small percentage of what it is predicted to grow.
 The fundamental reason for this is the absence of a ubiquitous wireless standard that meets the needs of the majority of the machine market.